Saving & Spending Taxes

 peopleimages.com/Adobe parents doing research on down syndrome

 The IRS provides lots of ways that parents can benefit from having children during tax season.
-A plethora of credits and deductions can dramatically knock down your tax liabilities and save you a bundle.
+A plethora of credits and deductions can dramatically knock down your tax liabilities and lower your money stress.